 “There are not more than five primary colors (blue, yellow, red, white and black), yet in combination, they produce more hues than can ever be seen.” – Sun Tzu

-Unless you’re Ogilvy & Mather, Leo Burnett or Weiden + Kennedy, there are limitations to the amount of resources you can devote to your business’s marketing strategy.
+Unless you’re Ogilvy & Mather, Leo Burnett or Weiden + Kennedy, there are limitations to the number of resources you can devote to your business’s marketing strategy.
 And while it’s easy to use the excuse of limited resources as the cause of an ineffective marketing strategy, you should learn to maximize the resources you do have.

 I’m not standing on a soapbox and telling you that anything is possible if you just try harder.
 It’s not (sorry, Adidas).
 When marketing your small business, there are limitations of time, money and knowledge.
 It’s not likely that you have a $10,000 monthly marketing budget.
 However, understanding that your business has marketing weaknesses is actually a strength.

 Sun Tzu points out that even when facing perceived limitations, creativity can lead to new possibilities that didn’t previously exist.
 From only five unique hues, the world has an infinite amount of color potentials.
 Green wasn’t possible until yellow and blue were combined.
-Orange is created only when red and yellow are combine.
+Orange is created only when red and yellow are combined.
 You get the idea.

 What colors are you working with?
 What new ones can you create?